mmphego/mmphego.github.io/_posts/2019-04-14-how-i-published-my-python-package-to-pypi-easily.md

 From their [website](http://tox.readthedocs.io/)
 > `tox` aims to automate and standardize testing in Python.
 It is part of a larger vision of easing the packaging, testing and release process of Python software.

-Tox allows us to run through tests in multiple environments so that you can be sure your code will work with the differences between python versions.
+Tox allows us to run through tests in multiple environments so that you can be sure your code will work with the differences between Python versions.
 Let's look directly into a simple `tox.ini` file which you can find [here](https://github.com/mmphego/medium-to-speech/blob/master/tox.ini):

 <script src="http://gist-it.appspot.com/https://github.com/mmphego/medium-to-speech/blob/master/tox.ini"></script>